 As told by Zade Grilloni

-Whenever I open maps on my phone and see a national park I haven’t explored yet a little part of me whispers, ‘just get in the car and drive”.
+Whenever I open google maps and notice a national park I haven’t explored yet, a little part of me whispers… ‘just get in the car and drive”.
 I’ve found it’s been the best way to not only soothe the spontaneity in my soul, but also to find hidden gems.
-I’ve realized I get such satisfaction from visiting untouched places.
-Finding a beach with clear, golden sand and not a footprint or human in sight just turns me on.
-Having the huge privilege of my family’s holiday shack in Port Victoria on the Yorke Peninsula has been excellent.
-Being two and a half hours drive from Adelaide and just another hour and a half to Innes, one might even call this place South Australia’s best kept secret!
+We truly get so much such satisfaction from visiting relatively untouched places.
+Finding a beach with clear, golden sand and not a footprint or human in sight just turns us on.
+Being 3.5 hours drive from Adelaide, one might even call this place South Australia’s best secret!

-So over the Easter long weekend back in April, we joined my family at the shack and allocated the Saturday all to Innes.
-We even managed to get my sister to come with us for her first National Park experience.
-We knew she would be in for an absolute treat.
-She’s slowly starting to become more accustom to our constant PDA.
-So after a big brekkie, Jackie, Jordan and Myself oh and Frida (our drone) were off.
+We visited on a great day.
 The sun was shining and the sky was clear with a top of 25 degrees.
 Perfect weather for an adventure.
 With trails ranging from 30min strolls to four-hour treks, we decided to take the Stenhouse Lookout Walk along the coast.
 Within the first few minutes we came across an old historic train, from the early 1900’s.
-Quick photo shoot girls?
-Yup.

 Making our way around the bend, we were amazed by the tall, rugged cliffs that fell to crashing turquoise water.
 It was so mesmerizing that we took a seat and watched in awe.
 I just couldn’t stop thinking of how lucky we are to live in Australia with a coastline like ours.
 Not to mention a free Australian safari with roaming kangaroos, emus, wombats and birds.